zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

 building the source code are out of the scope of this document.
 Please refer to the :ref:`Install`.

-When a patch set is ready for submission, Gerrit requires that the changes be pushed to a special branch.
+When a change set is ready for submission, Gerrit requires that the changes be pushed to a special branch.
 The name of this special branch contains a reference to the final branch where the code should reside once accepted.